LibrariesHacked/england-librarydata/library-db.md

 ##  Dataset: Libraries Taskforce source data

+- Get the libraries taskforce dataset from *wherever it ends up when and if it's published.*

-1. Convert the Excel file.
-The spreadsheet is distributed from the Libraries Taskforce as an Excel file.
-To convert that file it was opened in Excel, the rows copied and saved to a new file, and then saved as CSV.
-The data can then be imported directly into a database.
+- Convert the Excel file.
+The spreadsheet is distributed as an Excel file.
+To convert that file open in Excel and save the rows to CSV.

-2. Create a table to hold the data.
+- Create a table to hold the data.

 ```
 -- table: libraries_raw.  stores the raw data from the libraries taskforce.